Biological Sciences, Bachelor of Science College of Biological Sciences

 BIM 143Biomolecular Systems Engineering: Synthetic Biology4

-Biological Sciences (BIS)―all upper division courses.
+Biological Sciences (BIS)―all letter graded upper division courses.
 1

 BIT 150Applied Bioinformatics 4